 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
 We expect to continue to incur significant research and development expenses in connection with our ongoing activities, particularly as we undertake additional clinical trials of TTP399 and our other drug candidates and continue to work on our other research programs.
 Our current capital will not be sufficient for us to complete the development of our drug candidates.
 As such, we will need to raise additional capital to fund the ongoing and planned trials for our drug candidates and prior to the commercialization of any of our drug candidates.
-We are seeking possible additional partnering opportunities and grants for our GKA, GLP-1r and other drug candidates.
+We are seeking possible additional partnering opportunities and grants for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our drug candidates.
 We also continue to evaluate other financing strategies to fund our ongoing trials.
 Such financing strategies include direct equity investments and future public offerings of our common stock.
 The timing and availability of such financing are not yet known.

 If the FDA or other regulators require that we perform additional studies beyond those we currently expect, or if there are any delays in completing our clinical trials or the development of any of our drug candidates, our expenses could increase beyond what we currently anticipate and the timing of any potential product approval may be delayed.
-We have no commitments or arrangements for any additional financing to fund our research and development programs other than the funds available to us under our Controlled Equity Offering5M Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") (the "ATM Offering") and our purchase agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park") (the "LPC Purchase Agreement").
+We have no commitments or arrangements for any additional financing to fund our research and development programs other than the funds available to us under our Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") (the "ATM Offering") and our purchase agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park") (the "LPC Purchase Agreement").
 Under both of these arrangements, the Company has the right to sell shares of the Company's Class A Common Stock, subject to certain limitations and conditions as set forth in the related agreements.
 As of February 24, 2021, there remains \$5.5 million of availability under the ATM offering.
 While the LPC Purchase Agreement allows for sales of up to \$47.0 million, we only have 441,726 remaining shares registered under this agreement as of February 24, 2020.
 Though we can register additional shares for sale under this agreement, such sales may be limited by the conditions set forth in the LPC Purchase Agreement.
 We also will need to raise substantial additional capital in the future to conduct further clinical trials of TTP399 and to continue developing our other drug candidates.
 Because successful development of our drug candidates is uncertain, we are unable to estimate the actual funds required to complete research and development and commercialize and license our products under development.